waldrain/waldrain.github.io/pv.md

 Comparing with the EGM + EGN consumption: in 2021, it was 1480 kWh for the entire year, ca. 4 kWh per day.

-Scaling up the [moniwonig yield](#moniwonig-2022-07-22) from the existing E panels' 400 Wp to the new panels' 3 kWp, we may be able to achieve a factor 3/0.4 higher value; the minimum of 0.3 kWh/d converts to 2.25 kWh/d, pretty precisely matching the theoretical 2.3 kWh/d above.
+Scaling up the [moniwonig yield](#moniwonig-2022-07-22) from the existing E panels' 400 Wp to the new panels' 3 kWp, we may be able to achieve a factor 3/0.4 = 7.5 higher value; the minimum of 0.3 kWh/d converts to 2.25 kWh/d, pretty precisely matching the theoretical 2.3 kWh/d calculated above.

 ## Solar Panels